 The model we are presenting is used for estimating the time and the economic cost of a query plan executed on cloud-based VMs.
-To achieve this, we have built on top of the single-objective cost models described in [23] and [19].
-However, our model can be applied to more generic data flows that are still expressed as DAGs.
+To achieve this, we have built on top of the single-objective cost models described in [5] and [14], although we can encapsulate additional single-objective models.
+Also, our model can be applied to more generic data flows that are still expressed as DAGs.
 For simplicity, we start assuming that our process is a traditional query plan, and at the end of this section, we generalize.

-3.1 Assumptions
+3.1.
+Assumptions